 "The rule of law means many things to many people, but its common thread is, first, that everyone must know, or be able to find out, the rules and laws by which their lives are regulated; and secondly, that everyone is entitled to challenge, whether by internal review mechanisms, by appeal or by judicial review, the lawfulness of their treatment."

-In 2019, we published two reports looking at access to justice, digitalisation and universal credit (UC):
+Since 2019, we have published three reports looking at access to justice, digitalisation and universal credit (UC):

 UC is ‘digital by default’ – meaning that it is mainly an online system.
 We are concerned about the effect this has on access to justice.
 Using evidence from our Early Warning System, the reports highlight how claimants are frequently left in the dark about their UC claim or award.
 Claimants are not provided with enough information about how their benefit has been calculated, or how to challenge a decision if they believe a mistake has been made.
 Claimants who do try to dispute a decision encounter roadblocks along the way.